 The Council contracted with Midwest Dairy, which is related through common management, to implement and administer programs intended to contribute to the betterment of Minnesota's dairy producers and the state's dairy industry.
 Such programs include, but are not limited to: strategic initiatives, wellness, farmer relations, consumer demand, dairy product research and innovation, farmer communications, and consumer confidence.
 Under the terms of the contracts, Midwest Dairy also provides the Council with administrative, financial, and reporting services.
-Payments under these contracts totaled \$10,321,000 and \$11,050,000 for the years ended December 31, 2023 and 2022, respectively, which amounted to approximately 42% and 44% of the total revenues of Midwest Dairy, respectively.
+Payments under these contracts totaled \$10,448,000 and \$10,321,000 for the years ended December 31, 2024 and 2023, respectively, which amounted to approximately 42% of the total revenues of Midwest Dairy for both years.
 The Council is dependent on Midwest Dairy to provide program and administrative services to the Council.